 You can also add shine and protection while you dry your car using a drying aid/detail spray like the fantastic Bead Maker Paint Protectant.
-It’s as good was waxing except that its much much quicker.
+It’s as good as waxing except that it’s much much quicker.
 And that shine is unbelievable.
 It has the bonus of making your car easier to wash next time.

 Another option is to skip the drying stage and wash your car with deionized water (see below).